grrtvnlw/about-me/README.md

-building an About Me page as part of Digital Crafts prerequisite work for the March Immersive cohort
+building an About Me page as part of DigitalCrafts prerequisite work for the March Immersive cohort